ChasKane/better-recall/README.md

 ![Preview Image](./docs/preview-image.png)

+> Author's note: This was forked from [Obsidian Better Recall](https://github.com/FlorianWoelki/obsidian-better-recall) so I could add the language translation feature so I wouldn't have to swap back and forth between Google Translate and Obsidian on my phone as I add/edit my language learning decks.
+Translation happens via free APIs, so no API key shenanigans ;)

 ## What is it?

-This plugin allows you to have an Anki-like feeling in Obsidian.
+This plugin allows you to have an Anki-like experience in Obsidian.
 It allows you to create decks and add cards, giving you the ultimate spaced repetition experience.

 The plugin integrates the following spaced-repetition algorithms:

 - [Anki algorithm](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html)

 ## How to use it